mp-se/victron-receiver/README.md

 victron_instant/[device_mac_adress]/temperature = [Temperature in C]
 ```

+When using each victron device will be an Entity in Home Assistant with all values connected to that entity.

 # Home Assistant (REST API)

 The data posted to MQTT will contain more information and will link status to the entity (device).
 This option is not avilable when using the REST API.